Battle of Gharyan (2011)

-The Battle of Gharyan was a battle in the Libyan Civil War between rebel anti-Gaddafi forces and forces loyal to Muammar Gaddafi for control of the Tripolitanian city of Gharyan located at the eastern edge of the Nafusa Mountains.
+The Battle of Gharyan took place during the Libyan Civil War between rebel anti-Gaddafi forces and forces loyal to Muammar Gaddafi for control of the Tripolitanian city of Gharyan located at the eastern edge of the Nafusa Mountains.

 Background

 Following large scale protests across the country, what would soon become part of the organized opposition in Libya gained control over most of the Nafusa mountains.
 Gharyan was soon captured by the rebels however as part of the offensive to retake control of Libya from the rebels, Gaddafi quickly dispatched units to regain control.
 During the night between the 1 and 2 March, loyalist forces came into the town, under the cover of darkness.
 On the morning of 2 March, the rebels realised that the town was overrun by government troops.
 Soldiers had a list of opposition members and started to round up all of the rebels in Gharyan.
 Gharyan had been retaken by the government.

 Following the defeat of Gaddafi forces in Yafran and Kikla, rebel forces began to make preparations for an attack on Gharyan.
 On 6 July, Rebels captured Al-Qawalish and advanced on Asabah.
 However a Gaddafi counterattack was able to hold them back and temporarily recaptured Al-Qawalish.